PUNITBATRA/dummy-mfe/README.md

 while using mount in container we can't use function directly so use it with useRef etc (as in components/MarketingApp) instead of specific module shared array/object we can use directly from pkg.json.

+Deployment ->
+want to deploy each microfrontend independently including container. location of child app remoteEntry.js files must be known at build time. many FE solution assume we are deploying single project but we need to handle multiple. (need ci/cd) currently remoteEntry.js file name is fixed need to think about caching issues.

+for webpack.prod file in container we require index.html but not for REMOTE apps.
+So html webpack plugin we can move in commmon for container app.
 ___________

 https://micro-frontends.org/